kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] PDM.
 - [ ] OWASPZAP.
-- [x] WhiteSource.
+- [ ] WhiteSource.
 - [ ] Jenkins.

 ### You are planning projects for three customers.
 Each customer's preferred process for work items is shown in the following table.
 The customers all plan to use Azure DevOps for work item management.
 Which work item process should you use for each customer?

 ![Question 485](images/question485.jpg)

-- [ ] Litware: XP.
-Contoso: CMMI.
+- [ ] Litware:  P. Contoso: CMMI.
 A. Datum: Agile.
 - [ ] Litware: Scrum.
 Contoso: Agile.
 A. Datum: CMMI.
-- [x] Litware: Scrum.
+- [ ] Litware: Scrum.
 Contoso: Agile.
 A. Datum: CMMI.
-- [ ] Litware: XP.
-Contoso: CMMI.
+- [ ] Litware:  P. Contoso: CMMI.
 A. Datum: Scrum.

 ### Your company plans to use an agile approach to software development.
 You need to recommend an application to provide communication between members of the development team who work in locations around the world.
 The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
 Be available on Windows 10, Mac OS, iOS, and Android operating systems.
-Provide the ability to add external contractors and suppliers to projects.
+Provide the ability to add e ternal contractors and suppliers to projects.
 Integrate directly with Azure DevOps.
 What should you recommend?

 - [ ] Microsoft Project.
 - [ ] Bamboo.
 - [ ] Microsoft Lync.
-- [x] Microsoft Teams.
+- [ ] Microsoft Teams.

 ### You have an Azure Resource Manager template that deploys a multi-tier application.
 You need to prevent the user who performs the deployment from viewing the account credentials and connection strings used by the application.
 What should you use?

 - [ ] Azure Resource Manager parameter file.
 - [ ] Azure Storage table.
 - [ ] Appsettings.json files.
-- [x] Azure Key Vault.
+- [ ] Azure Key Vault.
 - [ ] Web.config file.

 ### Your company has a project in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Continuous deployment trigger settings of the release pipeline, you enable the Pull request trigger setting.
 Does the meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### Your company is building a new solution in Java.
 The company currently uses a SonarQube server to analyze the code of .NET solutions.
 You need to analyze and monitor the code quality of the Java solution.
 Which task types should you add to the build pipeline?

 - [ ] Octopus.
 - [ ] Chef.
-- [x] Maven.
+- [ ] Maven.
 - [ ] Grunt.

 ### You are developing a multi-tier application.
 The application will use Azure App Service web apps as the front end and an Azure SQL database as the back end.
 The application will use Azure functions to write some data to Azure Storage.
 You need to send the Azure DevOps team an email message when the front end fails to return a status code of 200.
 Which feature should you use?